Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Published 05/14/2024

-Knowing how many hair grafts you’ll need for your hair transplant can be confusing, as the best graft number varies between each individual.
+Figuring out how many hair grafts you’ll need for your hair transplant can be confusing, as the best graft number is different for each person.

-However, some general guidelines can help answer this question.
-Read on to learn more about hair transplant grafts and other hair loss treatments.
+However, some general guidelines can help you make an estimate.
+Read on to learn more about hair transplant grafts, how many you might need, and other hair loss treatments you can do instead (or as a supplement to) hair restoration surgery.

-When you get a hair graft, a surgeon will remove a small piece of skin that contains about one to four hair follicles from a donor area of your scalp, then transplant it into the part of your scalp you want to treat.
+When you get a hair graft, a surgeon removes a small piece of skin containing about one to four hair follicles from a donor area of your scalp, then transplants it into the part of your scalp you want to treat.

 There are two types of transplants: follicular unit extraction (FUE) and follicular unit transplantation (FUT).

-An FUE hair transplant uses a micropunch to remove small hair grafts.
+An FUE hair transplant uses a micro-punch to remove small hair grafts.
 FUT takes a large strip of hair from the donor area and then slices it into individual hair grafts.
-While an FUT procedure uses a larger section of hair graft, an FUE procedure uses more individual hair grafts.
+While an FUT procedure uses larger hair graft sections, an FUE procedure uses more individual hair grafts.

-But in both, the healthy and strong hair follicles from the donor site are then implanted into the area affected by male pattern baldness, also called androgenetic alopecia.
+But in both types of transplants, the healthy and strong hair follicles from the donor site are implanted into the area affected by male pattern baldness, also called androgenetic alopecia.

-With more than 735,000 surgical hair transplant procedures performed worldwide in 2019 — a 16 percent increase from 2016 — the demand for hair transplantation continues to rise.
+With more than 735,000 surgical hair transplant procedures performed worldwide in 2019 — a 16 percent increase from 2016 — the demand for hair transplantation is undoubtedly on the rise.

-If you’re one of the many people looking to undergo this popular procedure, you might be left wondering: how many hair grafts do I need?
+If you’re one of the many people looking to undergo this popular procedure, you might be left wondering, How many hair grafts do I need?
+Good question — but hard to answer.

-The number of hair grafts required varies from person to person.
-Some may only need 500 hair grafts, while others with extensive hair loss may need upwards of 3000 graft hair transplants.
+The number of hair grafts required varies from person to person, and there’s no one-size-fits-all answer.
+Some may only need 500 hair grafts, while others with extensive hair loss might need upwards of 3,000 graft hair transplants.

-The number of grafts your healthcare provider recommends will likely differ depending on where you fall on the Norwood Scale.
+The number of grafts your healthcare provider recommends is partly determined by where you fall on the Norwood Scale — but that’s not the only factor involved.

-Norwood 2 represents the early stages of hair loss, most noticeably in the form of receding hairline, so if you fall here, you may only need a minimal hair transplant graft.
+Norwood 2 represents the early stages of hair loss, most noticeably in the form of a receding hairline — if you fall there on the scale, you may only need a minimal hair transplant graft.
 Typically, creating a new hairline requires 250 to 300 single-hair micrografts.

-A 1000 grafts hair transplant may be more common for someone at a Norwood scale 3.
+A 1,000-graft hair transplant may be more common for someone at a Norwood stage 3.

-Meanwhile, a 3000 graft hair transplant is likely for someone at a Norwood 5, which includes significant, obvious hair loss around your hairline and crown.
+Meanwhile, a 3,000-graft hair transplant is likely for someone at a Norwood 5, which signifies significant, obvious hair loss around the hairline and crown.

 Generally, the more hair you’ve lost, the more hair grafts you’ll need — but there’s more to the hair graft calculation.